 This combined with the affinity he understood is what gave his formerly useless spell such an impact.
 However an issue was still at hand, even a possible 300% or larger increase wouldn’t explain the changes to his arcane bolt, as it was now called.

-For now, he decided to shelve the issue and instead thank whoever created this system for not letting his final end be at the hands of a mere goblin.
-This, of course, ignored the fact the goblin was certainly far faster and coordinated to only be simply called a mere goblin.
+For now, he decided to shelve the issue and instead thank whoever created this system for not letting his end be at the hands of a mere goblin.
+This, of course, ignored the fact the goblin was certainly far too fast and coordinated to be called a mere goblin.